RainMaker1707/C2_prompt/prompt/promptV3.md

 Strictly follow the report pattern given in the RTC.Format section of this document.

 ## Tasks
+Before doing any task read all instructions files and do not send any message on the chat.
 Your task is to detect C2 frameworks infection.
 To achieve this goal you will go through the sub tasks described below using the appropriate file content.
 You are feeded with csv wireshark packets dissection examples of infected and safe netflow between to VM.